Last updated 27th February, 2018

 - Your have access to the port 9200 to your cluster (head to the About page in manager to know the address of your cluster).

-After some training you will be able to do this kind of Dashboard :
+After some training you will be able to create this kind of dashboard:

 Select your Stream Alias